R/Medicine Data Cleaning 2023 Workshop taught by Crystal Lewis, Shannon Pileggi, and Peter Higgins

 dplyr::select()

-tells R explicitly to use the function select
+tells R explicitly to use the function select from the package dplyr

-helps avoid name conflicts (e.g., MASS::select()
+helps avoid name conflicts (e.g., MASS::select())

 does not require library(dplyr)